serpent-os/moss-d-legacy/README.md

 This will allow us to automatically have boot entries for the last X versions of Serpent OS, making it a far more robust and reliable system for administrators and users alike.

+#### Inspiration

+moss has been inspired by a number of tools, including (but not limited to):

+ - eopkg/pisi
+ - rpm
+ - swupd
+ - nix/guix

+Our approach is a hybrid one, traditional package management with internal features found only in next-gen package managers.
+This helps us to reduce the testing matrix and potential configurations to a sane norm, and lock OS releases to their corresponding kernel releases.